mmuratarat/mmuratarat.github.io/_posts/2019-02-07-bptt-of-rnn.md

 \prod^{t}_{j=k} \frac{\partial h_{j+1}}{\partial h_{j}} = \frac{\partial h_{t+1}}{\partial h_k} = \frac{\partial h_{t+1}}{\partial h_{t}}\frac{\partial h_{t}}{\partial h_{t-1}}...\frac{\partial h_{k+1}}{\partial h_k}
 $$

+**NOTE:** It turns out that the 2-norm, which you can think of it as an absolute value, of the above Jacobian matrix has an upper bound of 1.
+This makes intuitive sense because our tanh (or sigmoid) activation function maps all values into a range between -1 and 1, and the derivative is bounded by 1 (1/4 in the case of sigmoid) as well.

+Let's continue...

 Aggregate the gradients with respect to $W_{hh}$ over the whote time-sequence with backpropagation, we can finally yield the following gradient with respect to $W_{hh}$:

 $$